Los Angeles Chargers vs. New England Patriots NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Patriots stats and trends

-- New England has played seven games, with three wins against the spread.

-- The Patriots have been underdogs by 5.5 points or more once this season and covered the spread.
+- The Patriots have been underdogs by 4.5 points or more once this year and covered the spread.

-- New England's games this year have gone over the total in three out of seven opportunities (42.9%).
+- New England's games this season have hit the over on three of seven set point totals (42.9%).

-- When New England puts up more than 25.0 points, it is 1-1 against the spread and 1-1 overall.
+- When New England scores more than 25.0 points, it is 1-1 against the spread and 1-1 overall.

-- In games that New England churns out more than 364.3 yards, the team is 1-1 against the spread and 1-1 overall.
+- When New England churns out over 364.3 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Patriots have turned the ball over two more times (11 total) than the Chargers have forced a turnover (9) this season.